jakobzhao/geog595/02_cyber/pe.md

 **Note：** Similar to the step 8 in section 2, You can also update a local repository from a remote github repository using Atom.
 To do that, right click the github operation status on the bottom bar, and select the option `Pull`.
 The github operation status can be either `Fetch`, `Pull`, `Push`, `Force Push`.

-## 4. Website Host using GitHub Pages
+## 4. Website host using GitHub Pages

 Github allows its user to convert a repository as a website automatically.
 In this section, you will need to download a website template and modify it according to your needs, and upload it to the repository `https://github.com/[github_username]/[github_username].github.io` you have just created.
 After you finish this sesction, you can visit this webiste at `https://[github_username].github.io`.